SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   - [RUN](https://docs.docker.com/engine/reference/builder/#/run)
   - [docker build](https://docs.docker.com/engine/reference/commandline/build/)

-Ok, this part was the easiest one.
-We just installed one more stuff inside our image and now we need to do something with that.
+**Remarks**:

-**Note**: If you run your containers right now, you will notice that there is no difference between now and the previous state of our images.
+  - If you run your containers right now, you will notice that there is no difference between now and the previous state of our images.
 It's normal as we do not have configured anything for `S6` and we do not start it in the container.

-To run your images as containers, first you need to stop the current containers and remove them.
+To start the containers, first you need to stop the current containers and remove them.
 You can do that with the following commands:

 ```